April 1, 1865 - During the U.S.

 U.S. warplanes, on orders from President Ronald

-Reagan, bombed the Libyan cities of Tripoli and Benghaze in retaliation
+Reagan, bombed the Libyan cities of Tripoli and Benghazi in retaliation

 which two American soldiers were killed.
 Among the 37 person killed

-in the air raid was the infant daughter of Muammar al-Qaddafi, head
+in the air raid was the infant daughter of Muammar Qaddafi, Libya's head

 of state.